Checking the NOAA SWPC layer.

 Natural event dot

-NASA EONET source record
+NASA EONET natural-event record

 Aurora glow